15 Minutes and The Value of Simplicity

 And the changes I made were life changing!
 But more importantly, full of incredible and very noticeable improvements in my overall health.

 Then recently, my sister was diagnosed with Celiac, and I felt a last puzzle piece fully shift into the place that allowed me to let go of the teeny tiny 1% piece of doubt that I had held on to, (not having done the intestinal biopsy).
 Don’t get me wrong, I was strictly gluten free, if not fully believing the initial diagnosis via blood test without biopsy, but then fully believing what my drastic health improvements told me.
-But having a member diagnosed in a medical setting as triple positive, meaning three of the primary celiac blood tests (serology panel) returned positive results, (a form of more conclusive testing that was not available in 2011), that really shifted a piece of my Celiac identity.
+But having a family member diagnosed in a medical setting as triple positive, meaning three of the primary celiac blood tests (serology panel) returned positive results, (a form of more conclusive testing that was not available in 2011), that really shifted a piece of my Celiac identity.
 I truly have an autoimmune disease, not just a “sensitivity” or intolerance.

 But being diagnosed with chronic diseases that do NOT have the drastic health improvements attached for me the way going gluten free for Celiac did??